 Similarly, the inverted correlation between gold’s price and 20 year Treasuries suggests directionally where gold’s price is headed.

 We look at all those leading indicators, combine it with gold’s chart patterns, and use this as the input for our gold price prediction.
+In other words we don’t look at gold news as a leading indicator nor at gold research for gold investors.

 Leading Indicator: Gold COT